ORDYNAIRE

 / or-do-no-ee-sis /

-From ordo (Latin: order, rank) and noesis (Greek: thought, intellect) — the first system built on Deterministic Decision Intelligence (DDI), an intelligence paradigm designed to produce committed determinations by combining probabilistic simulation with deterministic reasoning.
+From ordo (Latin: order, rank) and noesis (Greek: thought, intellect) — the first system built on Deterministic Decision Intelligence (DDI), engineered for the highest-stakes decision an entrepreneur makes: whether to commit capital, career, and personal guarantee to an acquisition.

 HOW IT WORKS